 CCBHC sites.

-CCBHC main sites, which are designated by the CCBHC as the primary address where most CCBHC services are offered, must be reasonably accessible to communities as defined in the Community Needs Assessment and must serve the individual’s full lifespan.
+CCBHC main sites, which are designated by the CCBHC as the primary address where most CCBHC services are offered, must be reasonably accessible to communities as defined in the community needs assessment and must serve the individual’s full lifespan.

-CCBHC main sites must provide: Screening, Assessment, and Diagnosis; Outpatient Mental Health and Substance Use Disorder Services; Person-Centered and Family-Centered Treatment Planning; and Outpatient Primary Care Screening and Monitoring.
+CCBHC main sites must provide: screening, assessment, and diagnosis; outpatient mental health and substance use disorder services; person-centered and family-centered treatment planning; and outpatient primary care screening and monitoring.

-Outpatient Primary Care Screening and Monitoring may be provided by the CCBHC program or a DCO arrangement in accordance with this Part.
+Outpatient primary care screening and monitoring may be provided by the CCBHC program or a DCO arrangement in accordance with this Part.

 The determination of the appropriate setting and service modality shall include the individual and family’s preferences and consider issues of safety and accessibility.
 The setting must be conducive to the provision of services in meeting treatment goals.